nlathia/kettle-cli/README.md

     Google Cloud Run
 ```

-Create a new deployment with `operator create`:
+Create a new deployment with `operator create` (check out `operator create --help` for a full list of options).

 ```bash
 ❯ operator create service.hello-world